juji-io/datalevin/doc/query.md

 ### Left-deep join tree

-Our planner generates left-deep join trees, which may not be optimal [8], but work well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
+Our planner generates left-deep join trees, which may not be optimal, but work well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
 This also reduces the cost of cost estimation, which dominates the cost of planning.
 The impact of the loss of